soilwise-he/soilwise-architecture/README.md

 # soilwise-architecture
 A repository to co create the SoilWise HE architecture

+## Live preview
+A live read-only version is available at: https://soilwise-he.github.io/soilwise-architecture/

 ## Software

 To view or edit the Archimate model you may use the following programmes: